sitespeedio/compare/README.md

     "run": 2
   },
-  "title": "The page title used in the title bar", "comments": {
+  "title": "The page title used in the title bar", "firstParty" : " (.*wikipedia.*||.*wikimedia.*)", // RegEx that defines first party requests "comments": {
-    "intro": "Extra information put at the top of the page", "waterfall": "Text displayed at top of the waterfall", "visualProgress": "Text displayed at the top of visual progress", "domains": "Text displayed at the top of domains", "firstParty": "Text displayed at the top of first/third party" }
+    "intro": "Extra information put at the top of the page", "waterfall": "Text displayed at top of the waterfall", "visualProgress": "Text displayed at the top of visual progress", "domains": "Text displayed at the top of domains", "requestDiff": "Text displayed at the top of request/response diff", "firstParty": "Text displayed at the top of first/third party" }
 }